 If you aren't putting your delicates (such as bras) into a separate washing bag, you may want to start.
 That's because delicate clasps, clips and underwires take a beating in the wash and can get misshapen and damaged.

-"Those same clips can also damage other items in the wash, or get caught in seals," says Ash.
+"Those same clips can also damage other items in the wash, or get caught in seals," says Ashley.
 "It can also cause damage to underwire and moulded cups and you'll definitely reduce the lifespan of these undergarments."

 10. Closing the door between washes

 It can also damage your washer.
-"Rubber seals may deteriorate over time and not seal as well," says Ash, "and it can lead to bad smells, discolouration and mould spores spreading throughout your house."
+"Rubber seals may deteriorate over time and not seal as well," says Ashley, "and it can lead to bad smells, discolouration and mould spores spreading throughout your house."